richDsInterview/TechnicalChallenge/README.md

 __For the first question your goal is to write a python function to determine whether a test image is identical to any image in the Training directory of images.
 In addition to working code please outline your algorithm and briefly discuss its potential limitations and how you might speed it up.__

- One could directly compare the byte values of each image file in the Testing directory to the target image, and print the boolean response to the command line.
-One could also convert the image files to an array (numpy) in memory and perform pixel-by-pixel comparison.
+Option 1: directly compare the byte values of each image file in the Testing directory to the target image, and print the boolean response to the command line.
+Option 2: convert the image files to an array (numpy) in memory and perform pixel-by-pixel comparison.

  When invoked with arguments pointing to the test image and database directory respectively, the python script compareTwoImagesExact.py will return if any of the database images is an exact binary match to the test image, and also if the numpy representations of the two images exactly match.
+If there is a match, the image will not be added to the Training directory.

+    exactImageRepetition.py infile dbDir

+    python3 exactImageRepetition.py Data_Science_Images/Test/test_image4.jpg Data_Science_Images/Training/
+    Exact matching image found in database directory:  True Matching numpy representation to input image's found in database directory:  True

 Of course there are serious limitations to this approach:
 * for the binary comparison to succeed, the files must be precisely the same; one is unable with this approach to determine similarity of images if they are of different file formats, even the same class of file format, even if the images are otherwise identical in all respects.